How to Become an IT Manager

 “For learners trying to break into the field, I encourage them to gain experience through internships,” said Humkar.
 “You can begin applying to internships once you start taking your core classes.”

-For career changers, Chapa advises studying and testing for industry-recognized certifications in IT specialties like project management, cybersecurity or data analytics.
+For career changers, Chapa advises studying and testing for industry-recognized certifications in IT specialties like cybersecurity or project management.

 “For learners already in the field and trying to move up into a management role, I recommend taking on more leadership projects so you can highlight that on your resume,” said Chartrand.